 - A. Fire Alarm layouts: - 1.
-General: - 2.
-Regardless of building occupancy rating, the following areas shall be provided with detection: - Kitchens - 3.
-In general, the following type of detection shall be provided in each type of room: - a.
-Thermal Detection: - 1) Kitchens/Break rooms - B. Installation shall be supervised and tested by the manufacturer of the system equipment. - C. Low Voltage/Wire and Cable: All LV/W&C shall be run in conduit in floors, walls and non accessible spaces.
+General: - B. Installation shall be supervised and tested by the manufacturer of the system equipment. - C. Low Voltage/Wire and Cable: All LV/W&C shall be run in conduit in floors, walls and non accessible spaces.
 In hallways, LVW/C can be run in bridle rings attached to the common telecom and other low voltage system cable tray.
 LV/W&C must be run in a conduit sleeve, minimum 2" dia. with plastic bushings, from the point it leaves the bridle ring on the cable tray to the interior side of a room.
 Once the LV/W&C enters the room it can be supported from bridle rings or j-hooks.
-Wiring shall comply with Division 27 and approved NEC. - D. Low Voltage/Wire and Cable and Hallway Devices: LV/W&C running from the cable tray to devices in the hallway shall be protected by plenum rated flexible sleeving or flexible metal conduit.
-LV/W&C in sleeving or flexible metal conduit shall be supported per NEC and installed with UL approved connectors and plastic bushings on both ends. - E. Outlet pull and junction boxes shall be painted red on the exterior. - F. Devices: Locate devices per ADA standards - G. In construction areas where there is existing equipment, the equipment must be protected during construction and the devices taken off line to eliminate false alarms.
-All devices associated with modifications to an existing system must match existing devices. - H. Contractor is liable for damage.
-The university must be notified at the completion of each project to ensure that the system is returned to normal. - I. Labeling: - 1.
-Observe the university fire alarm color code guide. - 2.
+Wiring shall comply with Division 27 and approved NEC. - D. Outlet pull and junction boxes shall be painted red on the exterior. - E. Devices: Locate devices per ADA standards - F. In construction areas where there is existing equipment, the equipment must be protected during construction and the devices taken off line to eliminate false alarms.
+All devices associated with modifications to an existing system must match existing devices. - G. Contractor is liable for damage.
+The university must be notified at the completion of each project to ensure that the system is returned to normal. - H. Labeling:

+- 1. Observe the university fire alarm color code guide. - 2.
 Label each splice with correct information. - 3.
 Label each initiating device with correct device address.
 Use Kroy labeler or equal. - 4.
-Final, correct university room numbers (not design/construction room numbers) must be provided for correct programming.

-- 5. All detectors to have factory dust covers installed until after the final inspection and clean up is complete. - 6.
+Final, correct university room numbers (not design/construction room numbers) must be provided for correct programming. - 5.
+All detectors to have factory dust covers installed until after the final inspection and clean up is complete. - 6.
 All shielded wiring to be bonded together at each device and insulated from contact with the conduit or box. - 7.
 All equipment and associated wiring removed from service will be returned to the University Project Manager for proper disposal. - 8.
 Avoid locating detectors above countertops and/or shelving. - 9.
 Locate detectors at least eight feet from supply or return air diffusers.

-J. Construction Requirements:
+I. Construction Requirements:

 - 1. Integrity of Structure: Do not drill or pierce structural members without prior approval from the University Project Manager and Structural Engineer. - 2.
 Penetration of Walls, Etc.: Fire caulks or seal all penetrations made through walls, floors, and ceilings around the conduit.
 Maintain the integrity of fire ratings within the structure.
-Where visible, paint to match surface. - Wherever possible, install conduits and raceways in a concealed manner, except at surfacemounted cabinets. - 4.
+Where visible, paint to match surface. - 3.
+Wherever possible, install conduits and raceways in a concealed manner, except at surface-mounted cabinets. - 4.
 Access to Existing Facilities: Install all conduit and pull boxes to maintain or provide access to existing valves; covers to existing pull boxes; wire ways or access doors; electrical outlets; switches; motors, etc. - 5.
 Support bridle rings/"J" Hooks independently from structure, may have separate point of attachment to cable tray. - 6.
-No other wiring or systems to be installed with fire alarm. - K. Prior to start of construction, disable existing fire alarm devices, as necessary.
+No other wiring or systems to be installed with fire alarm. - J. Prior to start of construction, disable existing fire alarm devices, as necessary.
 A minimum of two working days notice, prior to construction, shall be coordinated through the University Project Manager.